AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 • Email as the primary invoice intake channel, with invoices forwarded to the bookkeeper or AP officer for entry

-The theoretical workflow is straightforward: a buyer raises a purchase order in the inventory system, goods arrive and are receipted, the supplier invoice arrives and is matched against the PO, the matched invoice is approved and published to the ledger.
+The theoretical workflow is straightforward: buyer raises a purchase order in the inventory system, goods arrive and are receipted, supplier invoice arrives and is matched against the PO via purchase order matching, matched invoice is approved and published to the ledger.

 In practice, the gap lives between step three and step four.
-The purchase order exists in the inventory system.
+The PO exists in the inventory system.
 The supplier invoice arrives by email.
 The AP officer enters it into MYOB.
-But MYOB does not automatically know which PO the invoice relates to, whether the quantities and prices match the PO, or whether the goods have been receipted.
-Someone has to bridge that gap manually — checking the PO in one system, comparing it against the invoice in another, and making a judgment call about whether they match closely enough to approve.
+But MYOB doesn’t automatically know which PO the invoice relates to, whether quantities and prices match, or whether the goods have actually been receipted.
+Someone has to bridge that gap manually - checking the PO in one system, comparing it against the invoice in another, making a judgment call about whether they match closely enough to approve.

 When that person is experienced and has enough time, the check works.
-When they are under pressure, when invoice volumes spike, or when the regular AP officer is absent, the check gets abbreviated.
-Invoices get approved on the basis of “looks right” rather than verified against the PO.
+When they’re under pressure, when invoice volumes spike, or when the regular AP officer is away, the check gets abbreviated.
+Invoices get approved on “looks right” rather than verified against the PO.
 Discrepancies reach the ledger.
 They surface at month-end, when correcting them takes longer than the original verification would have.

 What breaks: four specific failure modes